4ceRT4in/TitanReborn/README.md

 **QOL**
 ---
 - **Save Inventory**\
-=>Player inventory built-in way to store your loot (even after death!)
+=>Player built-in GUI extension to store your loot
-- **Quick Select Screen**\
+- **Quick Select Sstem**\
-=> Easy and quick radial screen for choosing an arrow or potion when using a bow variant
+=> Easy to use keybing-system (default:g) for choosing arrows or potions when using variants of bows or crossbows

 ---
-Additionally, the mod also makes some changes to vanilla content including:
+Additionally, the mod also makes some changes to vanilla content, including:
-- Netherite Armor rebalancing
+- Netherite armor and sword rebalancing
 - Potion effect rebalancing
+- Food Saturation healing
+- Attack Cooldowns
-- New way of crafting lingering potions
+- New crafting method for lingering potions
 - Craftable elytra
 - Other QOL improvements
 ---